 Coffee grounds put nitrogen into your soil and do not have to be composted before you can add them to your tomato hole.

 A lot of tomato plants suffer and die from a magnesium deficiency, especially in the process of bearing fruits.
 Organic gardeners love to use Epsom salt as the magnesium helps strengthen cell walls and improves plants’ uptake of nitrogen, phosphorus, and sulfur.

 Add one to two teaspoons of Epsom salt before you transplant the seedling in the tomato planting hole.
 Cover the area with a layer of soil and ensure that the roots are not directly touching the salt.

-Fish heads are used by farmers and pro gardeners as natural fertilizers for their plants.
+Farmers and pro gardeners use fish heads as natural fertilizers for their plants.
 This “natural waste” releases potassium, nitrogen, phosphorous, and calcium into the soil.

 The only issue with using fish heads is that critters tend to dig them up.
 To prevent this problem, bury the fish head deeply in the ground.
 You can drop it in whole, or you can also grind up the head and mix it with water and milk to create a supercharged solution.

-To recap your tomato hole planting recipe should incliude:
+To recap, your tomato hole planting recipe should include:

-Mix with soil or compost and then place your tomato plant into the hole.
-Bury your tomato plants deep, the hairs you see on the stem will grow into roots once buried, so the deeper you bury them, the better the root system.
+Mix with soil or compost, and then place your tomato plant – roots of the plant down – into the hole.
+Bury your tomato plants deep; the hairs you see on the stem will grow into roots once buried, so the deeper you bury them, the better the root system.

 By adding these seven things into your tomato planting hole, you are increasing the chances of getting the best tomatoes in terms of size and quality.
-You can feel good knowing you gave you tomatoes the best head start and you will see them flourish as they grow and you tend them.
+You can feel good knowing you gave your tomatoes the best head start, and you will see them flourish as they grow and you tend them.